itgmania/itgmania/README.md

 ### Build From Source

 ITGmania can be compiled using [CMake](http://www.cmake.org/).
-More information about using CMake can be found in both the `Build` directory and CMake's documentation.
+More information about using CMake to build ITGmania can be found in both the `Build` directory and CMake's documentation.

 ## Resources